-Let’s be honest, after the year we’ve all been through — getting an emergency kit doesn’t seem like such a bad idea.
-Whether you’re camping, going on a cross-country road trip or live in an area prone to natural disasters, an emergency survival kit could save your life — or help you save a life.
-The coronavirus put many people on edge at the start of 2020, and since then we’ve experienced wildfires, record-breaking cold temperatures, power outages, floods and civil unrest.
-For all these reasons, we recommend keeping an emergency kit or go-bag at the ready.
+Let’s be honest, after the past couple of years, picking up a survival kit in case of an emergency is just good common sense.
+Whether you’re camping, going on a cross-country road trip or living in an area prone to natural disasters, emergency survival kits could save your life (or help you save another person’s life).
+COVID-19 has shown us just how vulnerable we are to supply chain disruptions, and since the pandemic we’ve experienced wildfires, record-breaking heat, widespread power outages, floods and civil unrest.
+For all these reasons, we recommend keeping emergency kits at the ready.

-So, whether you foresee needing to survive a hurricane, civil unrest, a pandemic, forest fires, earthquakes or floods, it’s time to build or buy an emergency kit for your home and/or car.
-Just make sure your kit has everything inside that you’ll need in a disaster situation.
+So, whether you foresee needing to survive a hurricane, earthquakes or electrical blackouts, it’s past time to build or buy an emergency survival kit for your home and/or car.
+Just make sure your kit has everything that you’ll need in a disaster situation.

-What Should I Include in My Emergency Kit?
+What Should I Include in My Survival Kit?

 - Water (One gallon per person per day)

-- Food (Three-day supply for an evacuation or two-week supply for home use)
+- Emergency food supplies (Three-day supply for an evacuation or two-week supply for home use)

 - A flashlight

 - First aid kit

 - Medication (Seven-day supply of both prescription and non-prescription medication)

 - Hygiene items (toilet paper, feminine products, moist towelettes, garbage bags and plastic ties)

 - Cell phone chargers (solar chargers are most useful)